Here are the three questions that we asked from the top SEO consultants:

 I will tell you why and how I came to that realization:

-I pride myself on my ability to research keywords which will generate a great deal of organic traffic to my site.
+I pride myself on my ability to research keywords that will generate a great deal of organic traffic to my site.
 I’ve studied SEO for 4 years.

 When my site loads faster, my organic traffic is better.
 When my site loads slower, my organic traffic is worse.